API Reference#

 Return value format: A dictionary containing a subset or all of the following keys:

-: List of dictionaries with metadata and content of each segment.
+raw: Full markdown content as stringsegments: List of dictionaries with metadata and content of each segment.
 For PDFs, a segment denotes a page.
-For webpages, a segment denotes a section (a heading and its content).title
+For webpages, a segment denotes a section (a heading and its content).title: Title of the documenturl: URL if applicableparent_title: Title of parent doc if recursively parsedrecursive_docs: List of dictionaries for recursively parsed documentstoken_usage: Token usage statisticspdf_path: Path to the intermediate PDF generated whenas_pdfis enabled and the kwargsave_diris specified.

 parse_with_schema#